-Construction 5.2.4 Training Yes The LRGVSWTF did not develop a contractor certification program but developed a training program for the TPDES regulated community that included courses, webinars and other events solicited to and attend by contractors, engineers, and other professionals.
-The LRGVSWTF will continue to develop education requirements, course curricula, continuing education classes, training, and other activities that will assure competent -------------- ------------------- ----- --- project managers will oversee TPDES regulated activities within construction sites within the MS4s' permitted areas.
-The LRGVSWTF will continue to work with partnerships to review certification programs within the State.
-Construction 5.4.5 Construction Site Waste Management Yes The LRGVSWTF developed requirements for construction site operators to control waste such as discarded building materials, refueling, concrete truck washout, chemicals, litter, and sanitary waste at construction site that may cause adverse impacts to water quality.
-Construction 5.4.6 Outreach Yes Although the LRGVSWTF did not develop a comprehensive menu of pre- approved BMPs for use within their permitted areas, outreach material describing construction BMPs were developed and delivered as part of the outreach program.
-Post Construction 6.2.0 Assess Post-Construction Program Yes In progress/ongoing Post Construction 6.2.1 Post-Construction Yes The main goal of the post-construction for existing development is to limit surface runoff volumes and reduce water runoff pollution loadings.
-The LRGVSWTF developed a model ordinance during the previous permit period, worked with the MS4s in identifying post construction BMP strategies.
-Pursuant to the new rules, the MS4s will expand the post- construction program to include further review the Model Ordinance, expand the activities of the existing ordinance workgroup to include adoption of this ordinance, and develop an outreach program.
+(All MS4s) MCM(s) ВМР BMP is appropriate for reducing the discharge of pollutants in stormwa (Answer Yes or No and explain.)
+All BMPs in the SWMP are deemed appropriate, evaluated as cost effective, provide dissemination of information to the MEP, and promote mitigation/minimization of discharged pollutants.
+Select highlights are noted. below.
+Construction 5.2.4 Training Yes The LTSTF did not develop a contractor certification program but developed a training program for the TPDES regulated community that included courses, webinars and other events solicited to and attended by contractors, engineers, and other professionals.
+The LTSTF will continue to develop education requirements, course curricula, continuing education classes, training, and other activities that will assure competent project managers will oversee TPDES regulated activities within construction sites within the MS4s' permitted areas.
+The LTSTF will continue to work with partnerships to review certification programs within the State.
+Construction 5.4.5 Construction Site Waste Management Yes The LTSTF developed requirements for construction site operators to control waste such as discarded building materials, refueling, concrete truck washout, chemicals, litter, and sanitary waste at construction site that may cause adverse impacts to water quality.
+Construction 5.4.6 Outreach Yes Although the LTSTF did not develop a comprehensive menu of pre- approved BMPs for use within their permitted areas, outreach material describing construction BMPs was developed and delivered as part of the outreach program.
+Post Construction 6.2.0 Assess Post- Construction Program Ordinance Yes In progress/ongoing Post Construction 6.2.1 Post-Construction Ordinance Yes The main goal of the post-construction for existing development is to limit surface runoff volumes and reduce water runoff pollution loadings.
+The LTSTF developed a Model ordinance during the previous permit period worked with the MS4s in identifying post construction BMP strategies.
+Pursuant to the new rules, the MS4s will expand the post-construction program to include further review the Model Ordinance, expand the activities of the existing ordinance workgroup to include adoption of this ordinance, and develop an outreach program.
 Other ideas will be discussed (innovative methods, incentive program, offsite mitigation, etc.) that can be included in an ordinance to improve its ability to control stormwater runoff.
 This BMP is still under consideration.
-Post Construction 6.2.2 Drainage Design Policy Yes The LRGVSWTF reviewed existing drainage design policies and provided recommendations to the MS4s that included provisions for the implementation of proper erosion and sediment controls, plat recordings, post construction BMPs, housekeeping of BMPs, inspections and enforcement, contractual instruments (public and private sector) and waste management as applicable.
+Post Construction 6.2.2 Drainage Design Policy Yes The LTSTF reviewed existing drainage design policies and provided recommendations to the MS4s that included provisions for the implementation of proper erosion and sediment controls, plat recordings, post construction BMPs, housekeeping of BMPs, inspections and enforcement, contractual instruments (public and private sector) and waste management as applicable.
 Incorporating Green Infrastructure strategies is the main focus at this time.
-Post Construction 6.2.3 BMP Inspection and Maintenance Yes The LRGVSWTF developed a model program to establish regular and routine inspections and maintenance procedures for structural post construction BMPs.
-The program included a Model Ordinance.
-The LRGVSWTF will continue to develop this BMP, to incorporate the new rules.
-This BMP will assure post construction BMPs are in good working order, aesthetically pleasing, and repaired as soon as possible.
-This BMP is still under development and consideration.